-Adequate laundry and cooking facilities should be available to health-care buildings and earlychildhood centres, as well as residents of Class 2 buildings and Class 4 parts.
+Adequate laundry and cooking facilities should be available to health-care buildings and early-childhood centres, as well as residents of Class 2 buildings and Class 4 parts.

-To achieve FO2, a building must be provided with sanitary and personal-hygiene facilities suitable to the building's functions.
+To achieve FO2, a building must be provided with:

+- sanitary and personal-hygiene facilities suitable to the building's functions; and - adequate means for the prevention of contaminants to warm water systems.